openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       distribution.
 By default, this list includes the value of :term:`DISTRO`.

-      You can extend ``DISTROOVERRIDES`` to add extra overrides that should apply to the distribution.
+      You can extend :term:`DISTROOVERRIDES` to add extra overrides that should apply to the distribution.

-      The underlying mechanism behind ``DISTROOVERRIDES`` is simply that it is included in the default value of :term:`OVERRIDES`.
+      The underlying mechanism behind :term:`DISTROOVERRIDES` is simply that it is included in the default value of :term:`OVERRIDES`.